Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Introduction

-Classical OPF models, including linear programming (LP) (e.g., \cite{Mhanna2022}), nonlinear programming (NLP) (e.g., \cite{Momoh1999}), quadratic programming (QP) (e.g., \cite{Fortenbacher2019}), and Newton-based approaches (e.g., \cite{Silva2021}), have been extensively studied and widely adopted in both academia and industry \cite{zobaa2018}.
+Classical OPF solvers, including linear programming (e.g.,~\cite{Mhanna2022}), nonlinear programming (e.g.,~\cite{Momoh1999}), quadratic programming (e.g.,~\cite{Fortenbacher2019}), and Newton-based approaches (e.g.,~\cite{Silva2021}), have been extensively studied and widely adopted in academia and industry~\cite{zobaa2018}.
 While these solvers have proven effective for traditional power systems, their application to modern RES-integrated systems presents significant challenges.
-The inherent intermittency and uncertainty of RES introduce complex, large-scale, and highly nonlinear optimization problems, often leading to slow convergence and excessive computational burden in classical OPF solvers \cite{Ali2024}.
-As a result, advanced OPF algorithms are needed to efficiently handle non-convexity, scale effectively for real-time applications, and account for the stochastic nature of RES while ensuring system stability and optimal operation \cite{Diab2024}.
+The inherent uncertainty of RES introduces complex, large-scale, and highly nonlinear and non-convex optimization problems, often leading to slow convergence and excessive computational burden~\cite{Ali2024}.
+As a result, advanced OPF algorithms are needed to ensure real-time applications, system stability, and optimal operation~\cite{Diab2024}.

-Recent research has explored artificial intelligence (AI) techniques as promising alternatives.
-These approaches employ data-driven models to enhance scalability, improve convergence speed, and enable real-time decision-making in complex power systems.
-Deep learning models, including physics-informed neural networks (PINNs) (e.g., \cite{Misyris2019,Kaseb2024PINN}), have been employed to embed power system physics into AI algorithms to ensure solutions remain physically consistent while accelerating OPF computations.
-Similarly, graph neural networks (GNNs) (e.g., \cite{Owerko2019}) have been applied to exploit the underlying topological structure of power systems, which allows for efficient and scalable OPF approximations.
-Reinforcement learning (RL) (e.g., \cite{Zeng2021}) has also gained attention for its ability to iteratively learn optimal control policies, adapting dynamically to real-time power system conditions.
+Recent research has explored artificial intelligence (AI) algorithms as promising alternatives.
+These approaches employ data-driven models to enhance scalability, improve convergence speed, and enable real-time decision-making in modern power systems.
+For example, physics-informed neural networks (e.g.,~\cite{Misyris2019,Kaseb2024PINN}) have been employed to embed underlying equations into AI algorithms, ensuring that solutions remain physically consistent while accelerating PF analysis and OPF.
+Similarly, graph neural networks (e.g.,~\cite{Owerko2019}) have been applied to exploit the underlying topology of power systems, enabling efficient and scalable OPF.
+Reinforcement learning (e.g.,~\cite{Zeng2021}) has also garnered attention for its ability to iteratively learn optimal control policies, thus adapting to real-time power system dynamics.